ImSeanConroy/blinky/README.md

 3. **Customize or Export** - Make any modifications and export the Gerber files for fabrication.
 4. **Order the PCB** - Submit the Gerber files to your preferred PCB manufacturer.
 5. **Get the Components** - Purchase the components from the BOM and a compatible board.
-6. **3D Print the Case** - Download the STL files for your chosen configuration and print them on a 3D printer.
-7. **Assemble the Hardware** - Solder the components and assemble the board and case.
+6. **Assemble the Hardware** - Solder the components and assemble the board and case.
-8. **Upload the Firmware** - Connect the board via USB and upload the firmware.
+7. **Upload the Firmware** - Connect the board via USB and upload the firmware.

 ## Contributing